UNSW-CEEM/nempy/docs/source/markets.rst

     is being minimised, and is defined as the sum of each bids dispatch level multiplied by the bid price.
 3. A set of **linear constraints**: used to implement market features such as network constraints and interconnectors.

-The class :func:`nempy.SpotMarket` is used to construct these elements and then solve the linear program to calculate dispatch and pricing.
+The class :class:`nempy.SpotMarket` is used to construct these elements and then solve the linear program to calculate dispatch and pricing.
 The examples below give an overview of how method calls build the linear program.

 *   Initialising the market instance, doesn't create any part of the linear program, just saves general information for